QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step7/README.md

 - Tutorial page inherits `ExampleBase` in the `AdminDashboard.Components.Pages.Examples.AdminDashboard.Step7` namespace.
 - Uses `ILearningProgressService` to track completion for the `admin-dashboard` domain, step `7`.
-- References the same markup + helpers that live in `Components/Pages/Demo/DashboardDemo/Analytics.razor`.
+- Reuses the Step 6 layout (guard + hero + KPI cards) and only adds the premium/admin fragments highlighted below.

 ## Prerequisites